adamcsmith/JumpStart-API/README.md

 ********************************* Using MySQL ***************************************
 *************************************************************************************

-In order to ready the project to use a MySQL database, two changes need to be made to the application.conf file.
+In order to ready the project to use a MySQL database, a few changes need to be made to the application.conf file.

 First, make sure the in-memory db snippet is commented out.
 Should look like below: